-- 3. Select a port.

-- 4. Map an internal PHB to a hardware queue.
-Depending on how an ingress packet is processed internally based on its CoS value, and the assigned output queue, the mapping done on this page can effectively determine the service priority for different traffic classes.

-- 5. Click Apply.
+- 3. Map an internal PHB to a hardware queue.
+Depending on how an ingress packet is processed internally based on its CoS value, and the assigned output queue, the mapping done on this page can effectively determine the service priority for different traffic classes. - 4.
+Click Apply.

-Figure 140: Mapping CoS Values to Egress Queues
+Figure 146: Mapping CoS Values to Egress Queues